nodejs/docs/GUIDE.md

     examples:
     * **OK**: "they", "their", "them", "folks", "people", "developers", "cats"
     * **NOT OK**: "his", "hers", "him", "her", "guys", "dudes".
+* When combining wrapping elements (parentheses and quotes), terminal punctuation should be placed:
+  * Inside the wrapping element if the wrapping element contains a complete clause — a subject, verb, and an object.
+  * Outside of the wrapping element if the wrapping element contains only a fragment of a clause.
 * Place end-of-sentence punctuation inside wrapping elements — periods go inside parentheses and quotes, not after.
 * Documents must start with a level-one heading.
 An example document will be